rich-iannone/whittaker/.github/CONTRIBUTING.md

 # Contributing to Whittaker

 Thanks for your interest in improving Whittaker!
-This project is in active early development (see [`PLAN.md`](../PLAN.md)).
-Contributions of code, tests, docs, and R-parity fixtures are all welcome.
+Contributions of code, tests, and docs are all welcome.

 ## Development setup